 Potty training poop anxiety is a common issue with kids.
-Learn what to do when your toddler won’t poop on potty, even when he holds it or refuses to sit.
+Learn what to do when your toddler won’t poop on the potty, even when she holds it in.

 I didn’t know what I was more tired of: buying pull-ups or cleaning accidents.

-You see, I couldn’t for the life of me get my toddler to poop on the potty.
+I couldn’t for the life of me get my toddler to poop on the potty.
 He’d go days without pooping.
-Or he’d poop in his pull-ups before naps or bedtime—and of course not tell anyone he was sleeping in poop.
+Or he’d poop in his pull-ups before naps or bedtime—and not tell anyone he was sleeping in poop.

 The thing is, he was already peeing in the toilet for a year, all without accidents.
-He knew exactly what to do—he simply refused to poop in the potty.
+He knew exactly what to do—he refused to poop in the potty.